giantswarm/docs/src/content/changes/workload-cluster-releases-kvm/releases/kvm-v9.0.3.md

 date: '2020-05-13T19:00:00+00:00'
 description: Release notes for KVM workload cluster release v9.0.3, published on 13 May 2020, 19:00
-title: workload cluster release v9.0.3 for KVM
+title: Workload cluster release v9.0.3 for KVM
 ---

 This release fixes a rare bug that would prevent the NGINX IC from being installed on a new cluster.